Michael Moloney, Ph.D., Director for Space and Aeronautics

 Sandra Wilson, Senior Financial Assistant

-Michael Moloney is the Director for Space and Aeronautics at Space Studies Board and the Aeronautics and Space Engineering Board of the National Research Council of the U.S. National Academies.
-Since joining the ASEB/SSB Dr. Moloney has overseen the production of more than 40 reports, including four decadal surveys—in astronomy and astrophysics, planetary science, life and microgravity science, and solar and space physics—a prioritization of NASA space technology roadmaps, as well as reports on issues such as NASA’s Strategic Direction, orbital debris, the future of NASA’s astronaut corps, and NASA’s flight research program.
-The ASEB and SSB have recently completed a major review of the long-term goals, core capabilities, and direction of the U.S. human spaceflight program.
-Before joining the SSB and ASEB in 2010, Dr. Moloney was associate director of the BPA and study director for the decadal survey for astronomy and astrophysics (Astro2010).
-Since joining the NRC in 2001, Dr. Moloney has served as a study director at the National Materials Advisory Board, the Board on Physics and Astronomy (BPA), the Board on Manufacturing and Engineering Design, and the Center for Economic, Governance, and International Studies.
+MICHAEL H. MOLONEY is the Director for Space and Aeronautics at Space Studies Board and the Aeronautics and Space Engineering Board of the U.S. National Academies of Sciences, Engineering, and Medicine.
+Since joining the ASEB/SSB Dr. Moloney has overseen the production of more than 50 reports, including four decadal surveys—in astronomy and astrophysics, planetary science, life and microgravity science, and solar and space physics—a prioritization of NASA space technology roadmaps, a major report on the rational for and future direction of the U.S. human spaceflight program, as well as reports on issues such as NASA’s Strategic Direction, orbital debris, the future of NASA’s astronaut corps, NASA’s flight research program, and a national research agenda for autonomy in civil aviation.
+Since joining the Academies in 2001, Dr. Moloney has also served as a study director at the National Materials Advisory Board, the Board on Physics and Astronomy (BPA), the Board on Manufacturing and Engineering Design, and the Center for Economic, Governance, and International Studies.
 Dr. Moloney has served as study director or senior staff for a series of reports on subject matters as varied as quantum physics, nanotechnology, cosmology, the operation of the nation’s helium reserve, new anti-counterfeiting technologies for currency, corrosion science, and nuclear fusion.
-In addition to his professional experience at the National Academies, Dr. Moloney has more than 7 years’ experience as a foreign-service officer for the Irish government—including serving at the Irish Embassy in Washington and the Irish Mission to the United Nations in New York.
+Before joining the SSB and ASEB in 2010, Dr. Moloney was associate director of the BPA and study director for the decadal survey for astronomy and astrophysics (New Worlds New Horizons in Astronomy and Astrophysics).
+In addition to his professional experience at the Academies, Dr. Moloney has more than 7 years’ experience as a foreign-service officer for the Irish government—including serving at the Irish Embassy in Washington and the Irish Mission to the United Nations in New York.
 A physicist, Dr. Moloney did his Ph.D. work at Trinity College Dublin in Ireland.
 He received his undergraduate degree in experimental physics at University College Dublin, where he was awarded the Nevin Medal for Physics.

 Back to top